chemmatcars/XAnoS/SAXS_Drive.rst

 Introduction
 ============
-  Its a collection of widgets developed for the measurement, visualization and analysis of Small Angle X-ray Scattering data at ChemMatCARS (Sector 15) at Advance Photon Source, USA.
+  Its a collection of widgets developed for the measurement, visualization and analysis of Anomalous Small Angle X-ray Scattering data at NSF's ChemMatCARS (Sector 15) at Advance Photon Source, USA.

 Data Collection Widget
 **********************